Akshay672/CASE_STUDY_STAR_TYPE_CLASSIFICATION_PROBLEM/README.md

 **Galaxy**: It is a huge collection of gas, dust, and billions of stars and their solar systems, all held together by gravity.
 We are a part of the milky way galaxy.

 **QS0(Quasar)**: It is an astronomical object of very high luminosity found in the centres of some galaxies and it is powered by gas spiraling at high velocity into an extremely large black hole.

+# Task Completed:
+Import Libraries

+1.Data Preprocessing

+2.Data Visualization

+3.Data Encoding

+4.Data Cleaning

+5.Feature Scaling

+6.Model Building

+6.1 - K Nearest Neighbour Classifier

+6.2 - Random Forest Classifier

+6.3 - AdaBoost classifier

+6.4 - XGBoost Classifier

+6.5 - Final Result

+# Conclusion :

+Through this notebook, we have analyzed the SDSS data (we learned some very interesting facts about our space along the way), how to build a machine learning model to predict for unseen data from this data set and how to improve its performance (even though there was only a slight improvent).
+We used XGBoost for predicting and evaluated its result.

+CASE STUDY FILE LINK : NETFLIX_CLUSTERING_AND_RECOMMENDATION.ipynb
+About
+A study on unsupervised learning techniques(Clustering & Recommendation), market basket analysis and recommendation systems on 'Netflix Titles'.